emacsmirror/puppet-ts-mode/README.md

 - operators
 - syntax errors

-### Indentation and alignment of parameter lists, expressions and statements
+### Indentation and alignment

-*started...*
+The alignment of resource attributes, function parameter lists and hashes is fully implemented.
+If point is within such a block, the function `puppet-ts-align-block` (bound to <kbd>C-c C-a</kbd> by default) will align the attributes and parameters with respect to the `=>` symbols.

 ### Cross-reference navigation